July 5, 2022 | Business insights

 Assess Whether Automation Makes Sense for Your Business Model

 As labor shortages continue to plague the manufacturing sector, business leaders can turn to automation to compensate for lost revenue.
 As more companies embrace advances in manufacturing automation, those who refuse to change may find themselves left behind.
-However, investment in these new technologies comes with its own hurdles, and a financial partner with deep manufacturing expertise like Minnesota Bank & Trust at your side can help you plan for the capital investment required.
+However, investment in these new technologies comes with its own hurdles, and a financial partner with deep manufacturing expertise like Minnesota Bank & Trust, a division of HTLF Bank at your side can help you plan for the capital investment required.

 As the world moves toward more automated processes, weighing the associated costs and ROI is imperative to success.
-Contact Minnesota Bank & Trust to speak with a commercial banker today.
+Contact Minnesota Bank & Trust, a division of HTLF Bank to speak with a commercial banker today.